Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 Ketamine Withdrawal Timeline

 There is no set time frame when it comes to ketamine withdrawal and everyone’s experience will vary to some degree.
-However, we have laid out a rough idea of what you can expect below.
+However, the timeline below provides a rough idea of what you can expect.

 Days 1-3